andreabertana/MachineLearningCoursera/README.md

 # MachineLearningCoursera
-Assignments for the Coursera course.
+Assignments of the Coursera course done in 2016.

+These scripts are not edited since then.